Today’s Miles: 9.9

 Brown Mountain Shelter to Fish Lake

 It was a little strange to wake up with so many people in camp.
 It was quiet, and I wasn’t sure when it was appropriate to get up and move around.
 I was awake at my usual 5:30 a.m., but stayed in the tent until I heard other people stirring.
 Once everyone was awake, camps were broke down quickly, and the other hikers hit the trail leaving Hadlie and I alone; these were professionals.
-It was nice to have the space to ourselves, and the picnic table to make breakfast, and get organized.
+Having space to ourselves was nice, and we used the picnic table to make breakfast, and get organized.

 Near the Brown Mountain shelter, a PCT mileage sign let us know we were 889 miles from the Canadian border and 1779 from the Mexican border.
 Wow, I can’t imagine hiking the whole thing, and I couldn’t help but think of the 11-year-old well on his way.

 Hadlie was ready to be home, and happy this was her last day hiking with me.
 Fortunately, it was a pretty hiking day, with cool scenery that was vastly different from previous sections (a nice change), and beautiful views.
-But it was hot much of the day – not her favorite.
+But it was hot – not her favorite.